Download this must-have guide to start your marketing automation journey.

 image-popup

-• Their ease of implementation
+• The ease of setting them up

-• Their proven effectiveness
+• Their effectiveness.

-• Visited two or more pages,
+• Visiting two pages or more,

-• Have scrolled down to your blog posts.
+• Scrolling through to your blog posts.

-When combined with other email collection methods, these pop-ups give you a second chance to capture someone’s email address.
+When combined with other email collection methods, these popups give you a second chance to capture someone’s email address.

 image-popup-2

-3. Use sidebars to display forms
+Use sidebars to display forms

 image-popup-3